fanglab/MeMoRe/README.md

 + [Citation](#Citation)

 ## Usage
-To run `MeMoRe` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. `MeMoRe` is designed to be user friendly and therefore is distributed as a [Shiny] application through [shinyapps.io] hosting solution.
+To run `MeMoRe` on your own dataset or use our testing dataset please follow: https://fanglab-tools.shinyapps.io/MeMoRe/. `MeMoRe` is designed to be user friendly and therefore is distributed as a [Shiny] application through [shinyapps.io] hosting solution, no installation needed.

 ## Tool showcase
 To showcase the toolbox applications and facilitate an understanding of the methods, we build-in example datasets for SMRT and ONT analyses in [MeMoRe app](https://fanglab-tools.shinyapps.io/MeMoRe/).
 Typical analysis results for both SMRT and ONT datasets are presented below.